 Because of New Port Richey's location and the many people that travel through the city every day, residents and travelers have a higher risk of getting into an accident, especially during tourist season.

-Accident statistics for the New Port Richey area:
+The 2022 accident statistics for the New Port Richey area are:

 Auto Accident Statistics